mrocklin/blog/_posts/work/2015-04-17-Profiling-Bag.md

 </table>

 Once we decompress our data we still need to turn bytes into meaningful data structures (dicts, lists, etc..)
-Our github data comes to us as JSON.
+Our GitHub data comes to us as JSON.
 This JSON contains various encodings and bad characters so, just for today, we're going to punt on bad lines.
 Converting JSON text to Python objects explodes out in memory a bit, so we'll consider a smaller subset for this part,